Speech and Language Therapy

 - The nurses also liaise with hospital and community teams, dieticians and social services should the need arise.

 - We are responsible for reassessing the children for their continence products and providing advice on products.

 - We offer support to parents and carers who are always encouraged to contact us.

 Music at Oakwood

-Music is a huge part of school life at Oakwood, the benefits include:
+Music is a huge part of school life at Oakwood, each class has a specialst music session with Bev Cullen, our specialist music teacher, the benefits include: